 A longtime landmark of St. Paul's West Seventh Street, the former Schmidt Brewery is back in a big way.
 Vacant since the brewery closed in 2002, the former keg house reopened in 2018 as Keg and Case.
 The culinary and retail marketplace houses two-dozen local vendors, including all-natural ice cream shop Sweet Science, Clutch Brewing, a cotton candy maker, Five Watt coffeehouse, flower shop and more.

 On the other end of West Seventh near the Xcel Energy Center, Seventh Street Truck Park features RVs and other vehicles serving “road foods” and low-brow beverages in paper bags.
-For a more upscale experience, Market House Collaborative is home to a butcher shop, Salty Tart bakery and cafe, Birch's Lowertown taproom, and Octo Fishbar seafood restaurant across the street from CHS Field in the trendy Lowertown neighborhood.
+For a more upscale experience, Market House Collaborative is home to a butcher shop, Salty Tart bakery and cafe, and Octo Fishbar seafood restaurant across the street from CHS Field in the trendy Lowertown neighborhood.

 For a taste of one of St. Paul's most prevalent cultures, the Hmongtown Marketplace features over 100 vendors serving traditional larb, locally grown Asian produce, papaya salad, bubble tea and so much more.
 In the summer, the food court expands to include outdoor vendors.
 Hmong Village, on the city's East Side, is a similarly massive Hmong market.